shimamu/fswiki-plugin-shortlastmodified/README.md

 ## How to install

-1. Put 'plugin' folder in fswiki folder.
+1. Put 'plugin' folder on fswiki folder.
 2. Set plugin 'shortlastmodified' active in admin menu.